saalfeldlab/decomp-gnn/README.md

 Janelia Research Campus, Howard Hughes Medical Institute

+To recreate the paper's figures run the scripts in `decomp_gnn/paper_experiments`.
+The output of all these scripts can be found on our summary page: https://saalfeldlab.github.io/decomp-gnn/

 ![Summary of the GNN workflow](ressources/gnn-summary.png)

 ### Setup
-Run the following line from the terminal to create a new environment 'gnn':
+Run the following line from the terminal to create a new environment `gnn`:
 ```
 conda env create -f environment.yaml
 ```